miku/filterline/README.md

 ```

 We then reverse the order, because in the next step we want to use `uniq` -
 via `sort -u` - and we are interested in the lastest records.
-We use a
-padlength of two, since we know file has no more than 20 lines (two digit line numbers).

 ```sh
 $ ldjtab -padlength 2 -key id 20.ldj | tac